chriskaf20/Chillfy/AUTHENTICATION_SETUP.md

 ### For Existing Users (Sign In)
 1. Click "Sign In" in the navigation
-2. Toggle to "Password" method
-3. Enter email and password
+2. Enter email and password
-4. Click "Sign In"
+3. Click "Sign In"
-5. User will be redirected to dashboard
+4. User will be redirected to dashboard

-### Magic Link Authentication (Existing)
-- Still available via the "Magic Link" toggle
-- Works exactly as before

 ## 🔄 API Endpoints